Exploring unsupervised top tagging using Bayesian inference: Introduction

+The motivations for pursuing the study of tops are multiple.
+The top quark is the heaviest particle of the SM and plays crucial roles both in the consistency of the model through the electroweak precision tests and in the stability of the electroweak vacuum.
+Tops might also have a special participation in the mechanism of electroweak symmetry being a particularly interesting window to NP.
+Moreover, due to its short life time, the top quark decays before that hadronization takes place and this leads to the only scenario where it is possible to analyze the physics of a unbound quark.
 The top quark was discovered at Tevatron in 1995 \cite{D0:1995jca,CDF:1995wbb}, and since then it has become an object of exhaustive analysis \cite{Gerber:2014xea}.
 With the start of the LHC, which can be seen as a top-factory, the study of the top quark entered into a new stage \cite{CMS:2022kqg,ATLAS:2019guf,CMS:2021gwv,ATLAS:2022jbj,Krintiras:2018tlc,Naranjo:2016bjl} with unique challenges.
 In particular, because of the high energies achieved at the LHC, highly boosted top quarks with transverse momentum above $p_T \gtrsim 300$ GeV are copiously produced.
 In this kinematic regime, the top decay products become collimated and the top jet is reconstructed as a fat jet by the standard jet clustering algorithms.
 Consequently, the techniques for identifying top quarks change drastically with respect to the resolved regime, relying on the analysis of the jet substructure.
-The study of top jet substructure for top quark identification has developed into an area of collider physics coined as {\it top-tagging}, which has reached many milestones \cite{Kaplan:2008ie}.
+Following the proposal of building taggers based on jet substructure introduced in Ref.~\cite{Butterworth:2008iy}, the study of top jet substructure for top quark identification has developed into an area of collider physics coined as {\it top-tagging}, which has reached many milestones \cite{Kaplan:2008ie}.